 How to Use DCSConvertFolder in a Scheduled Task

-- Click Open the Properties dialog for this task when I Finish and then click Finish.
+Check the Open the Properties dialog for this task when I Finish box and then click Finish.

-- On the General tab, click Run whether user is logged on or not.
+On the General tab, select the Run whether user is logged on or not radio button.

-- Click OK and enter the password for the account you are running the scheduled task under.
+Click OK, then OK again.
+Next, enter the password for the account you are running the scheduled task under.

 Now your scheduled task will run automatically to convert a folder of files using DCS.